Environment of Cuba

-Cuba has an environment which includes very wide variety of different natural habitats and is home to large number of species, many of them endangered.
-Since the arrival of European settlers Cuba has suffered from deforestation as a result of more and more forest area being taken over by humans to use them for agricultural production.
-Cutting down trees for firewood and to obtain materials for building has contributed to the loss of forests and extinction of some species.
-Environmental awareness has since increased in Cuba and in the late 1990s and in the 2000s Cuban government has started new programs to protect the environment and to increase forest coverage.
+Cuba possesses a diverse range of natural habitats, housing a wide variety of species, including many endangered ones.
+However, the country has faced environmental challenges, particularly deforestation, since the arrival of European settlers.
+Forest areas have been cleared for agricultural purposes, leading to the loss of forests and the extinction of certain species.
+The cutting down of trees for fuel and construction materials has further contributed to this issue.

+Environmental awareness has grown in Cuba over the years.
+In the late 1990s and 2000s, the Cuban government initiated new programs aimed at protecting the environment and increasing forest coverage.
+These efforts demonstrate a commitment to preserving the natural heritage of Cuba and safeguarding its biodiversity.

 Environmental issues

-Soil degradation and desertification are the main causes of environmental problems.
+Soil and desertification are the main causes of environmental problems.
 In addition, Cuba has other issues such as deforestation, water pollution, the loss of biodiversity, and air pollution.
 Soil degradation and desertification are produced by the lack of good farming techniques and natural disasters.
-Deforestation is killing the forest, for example, cutting down trees.
+Deforestation is killing the forest, for example, by cutting down trees.
 Water pollution is the contamination of water caused by different industries.
 Also, the loss of biological diversity is caused by the extinction of different animal species.
-Lastly, air pollution largely caused by the increasing number of "old" cars that fill Cuba's streets.
+Lastly, air pollution is largely caused by the increasing number of "old" cars that fill Cuba's streets.

 Cuba had a 2018 Forest Landscape Integrity Index mean score of 5.4/10, ranking it 102nd globally out of 172 countries.

+Marine biodiversity

+Cuba is renowned for its extensive coral reefs, spanning over 1,000 square miles, and hosting more than one-third of all coral reefs in the Caribbean basin.
+This makes it home to the region's largest mangrove forest.
+The Nature Conservancy has been active in Cuba for over 20 years, focusing on improving marine management and implementing ecosystem-based adaptations to climate change.
+Their work, alongside local government cooperation, aims to preserve Cuba's iconic reefs and rich biodiversity.